DendukuriRaviKiran/IBMMiddlebencher/setup.md

 This service has exposed two ports, one for the websockets server and the other for the NGINX server.

-[Inside this folder](/dashboard/server), you can find the code of the websockets server `server.js`, the source for the portal `html/index.html` and also the script we use to deploy and update the code on our pod `deploy.sh`.

 ## Watson Machine Learning